-Test beams were conducted in May and July of 2008 at the Fermilab Test Beam Facility11 at FNAL.
+Test beams were conducted in May and July of 2008 at the Fermilab Test Beam Facility 11 at FNAL.
 The analysis presented in this paper uses data from runs with π^- mesons at energies of 2, 4, 6, 8 and 10 GeV.
-The Si-W ECAL was placed in front of two other CALICE prototypes: an analogue hadronic calorimeter (AHCAL) [6] and a Tail-Catcher and Muon Tracker (TCMT) [7].
-Upstream of the Si-W ECAL the beam line was instrumented with two scintillator counters, covering an area of 10 \times 10 cm2, for triggering on incoming particles and two Cherenkov detectors for particle identification.
+The Si-W ECAL was placed in front of two other CALICE prototypes: an analogue hadronic calorimeter (AHCAL) [7] and a Tail-Catcher and Muon Tracker (TCMT) [8].
+Upstream of the Si-W ECAL the beam line was instrumented with two scintillator counters, covering an area of $10\times10~\text{cm}^2$, for triggering on incoming particles and two Cherenkov detectors for particle identification.
 The chosen coordinate system is right-handed with the z-axis pointing along the beam direction and the y-axis being vertical.

-Monte Carlo simulations corresponding to the recorded test beam data have been produced using the simulation tool kit GEANT4 [8].
+Monte Carlo simulations corresponding to the recorded test beam data have been produced using the simulation tool kit GEANT4 [9].
 Version 9.6 patch 1 of GEANT4 has been used as the default for this paper.
 The full geometry of the CALICE test beam set-up is taken into account in the simulation via the MOKKA framework12 which provides the geometry interface to GEANT4.
-A detailed description of the detector simulation can be found in [9].
+For a valid comparison of data and simulations realistic detector effects need to be present in the simulation.
+Therefore a detailed digitisation procedure is implemented that reproduces detector effects present in the data.
+A detailed description of the detector simulation can be found in [10].